mchaov/plugins-with-typescript-mobx-and-react/README.md

 Developed using TDD approach.
 It should prove to be useful if someone decides to hack around the source.
 Tests cover the end to end flows of the components.

+This architecture could be scaled between front-end and back-end by using a different means for communication between the components.

 ## What problem am I solving?

 In short - time to market for new features.
 I need a way to release new features and variations of the same features using more or less the same business logic.
 This approach allows me to decouple pretty well and also enables me to use third-parties that are not complient with my codebase.
 In addtition I am getting many benefits - I can release new features without recompile/redeploy/restart.
 The existing code bundles are immutable.
 Furthermore ...
 I can donwload only what I need in order to render the page - if new feature is enabled from the CMS it is going to be downloaded on demand.